foundriesio/docs/source/reference-manual/ota/targets.rst

  * This is build ``42``
  * The immutable OSTree hash of the base image is ``0xdeadbeef``
- * The Compose App, ``shellhttpd``, is part of the Target.
+ * The Compose app, ``shellhttpd``, is part of the Target.

 The Target is the goal.
-Developers push changes to Git in hopes of building a Target.
+Developers push changes to Git so as to build a Target.
 Devices look to the OTA system for the latest Target they should run.
 Operators oversee the intersection of these goals.

-The point of the Factory is to create Targets.
-The magic of the Factory is how a simple ``git push`` can make this all happen and is where you can start to visualize a Factory.
-The :ref:`Factory Definition <ref-factory-definition>` file instructs CI what it's supposed to build when changes hit source.foundries.io.
+The point of a Factory is to create Targets.
+The interesting thing about a Factory, is how with a ``git push``, you can make this all happen.
+This is where you can start to visualize a Factory.
+The :ref:`Factory Definition <ref-factory-definition>` file instructs CI what to build when changes hit ``source.foundries.io``.

-The default factory-config.yml tells CI:
+The default ``factory-config.yml`` tells CI:

- * If an LmP change (lmp-manifest.git or meta-subscriber-overrides.git)
-   comes in on the master branch, do a platform build and tag it with "master".
+ * If an LmP change (``lmp-manifest.git`` or ``meta-subscriber-overrides.git``) is made to the default(i.e., "main") branch, do a platform build and tag it with "default".

- * If a container change (containers.git) comes in on master branch, do a container build and tag it with master.
+ * If a container change (``containers.git``) is made to the default branch, do a container build and tag it with "default".

 However, this can grow much :ref:`more complex <ref-advanced-tagging>`.

-CI must also take into account that Targets require both an OSTree image **and** Compose Apps.
+CI must also take into account that Targets require both an OSTree image **and** Compose apps.
 This turns out to be a fairly simple calculation.
 CI looks at the previous Target for a given tag.
-In the case of a platform build, it will copy the Compose Apps defined for it.
+In the case of a platform build, it will copy the Compose apps defined for it.
 In the case of a container build, it will copy the OSTree hash.
-In this way, there aren't "container targets" and "platform targets".
-There are only Targets.
+In this way, there are not "container targets" and "platform targets"; there are only Targets.

 Visualizing a Factory
 ---------------------

 Start with ``factory-config.yml``.
 The ``tagging`` and ``ref_options`` stanzas describe the intent.
 Then take a high-level view of the fleet:

 .. code-block:: bash